-- travel through Australian waters see Optional: Cruise cover on page 84 - transit stops, when they're less than 24 hours and you'll stay in the airport you're automatically covered in those airports.
+- travel through Australian waters to an international destination see Optional: Cruise cover on page 84 - transit stops, when they're less than 48 hours you're automatically covered in those destinations.

-We won't cover you for events outside of the airport in a destination that isn't listed on your Certificate of Insurance.
+We won't cover you for events in any destination that isn't listed on your Certificate of Insurance, unless you are spending less than 48 hours in that destination.
 You can change the destinations before the date your insurance starts.
 However, after the date your insurance starts, you can only add new destinations.